JoeKearey/Bodz-presentation-view-/README.md

 -Find transport solutions for their planned holiday destinations -Share travel plans with their group

+INTEGRATION of BOOKING.COM
+- in the bodz holiday planning module, we will add direct links to booking.com platform, where users can select accommodation options to share with their group / vote on

 TIMELINE FOR RELEASE:
 We intend on releasing the IOS and android versions of the apps to the respective app stores in mid march 2025